tntmod54321/bloodpact/README.md

 be a good idea to just search actual usernames they've had if they're distinctive enough, combining with prods/feats as need, like `site:soundcloud.com wifiskeleton` or `site:soundcloud.com wifiskeleton keepsecrets`.
 One thing I've noticed is that when yandex is running thin on results for your query, sometimes it will just start returning
 random soundcloud pages that are only a few days old.
+You can also try phrases like "by keepsecrets" or "stream keepsecrets" that would show up in page titles.

 ## failed captures
 Sometimes yandex will return 404 pages when visiting a cached page,